ImtiazVision/Python/README.md

-# Python
+# Python as an initial Programming Language

 These are the codes from my first programming class in college.
+I had fun during this class where we learned basic syntax of python and applied those knowledge to build a basic temperature converter calculator.